Carla Koppell: Untapped Power: Leveraging Diversity and Inclusion for Conflict and Development

 Koppell's edited volume, Untapped Power: Leveraging Diversity and Inclusion for Conflict and Development, was published by Oxford University Press in February 2022.
 The volume brings together 40 leaders, practitioners, and academics in the field of international relations from 6 continents and over 20 countries to discuss how diversity and inclusion are actually essential to ending global conflict and promoting social and economic well-being worldwide.
-Contributors to the volume include Nobel Laureate Leymah Gbowee, former President of Kosovo Atifete Jahjaga, Afghan women's rights activist Wazhma Frogh, and professor of law and expert member on the United Nations Permanent Forum on Indigenous Issues Valmaine Toki.
-Lakshitha Saji Prelis, Director of Child and Youth Programs at Search for Common Ground, Joshua Castellino, Executive Director at Minority Rights Group International, Katia Papagianni, Director of Mediation Support and Policy at Centre for Humanitarian Dialogue, Charlie Damon, Pacific Regional Program Manager at CARE Australia, and Sayed Ikram Afzali, Executive Director at Integrity Watch Afghanistan, are also contributors.
 The volume covers major movements for inclusion, including the movements for gender equality and women's empowerment, youth, peace and security, LGBTQ+ rights, disability inclusion, indigenous people's rights, and the rights of ethnic, religious, and linguistic minority communities.
 Untapped Power discusses the importance of the inclusion of these diverse and marginalized communities in peace mediation and negotiation processes, security sector forces, transitional justice, development, justice systems, and civil society, among other areas.